-The Federal Information Systems Act (FISMA) requires government agencies to implement an information security program that effectively manages risk.
+The Federal Information Security Modernization Act (FISMA) requires government agencies to implement an information security program that effectively manages risk.
 The National Institute of Standards and Technology (NIST) is a non-regulatory agency that has issued specific guidance for complying with FISMA.

 Some specific goals include: